dxrcy/sorting/README.md

 Supported algorithms:

-- Selection sort
+- Bubble sort
 - Insertion sort
-- Bubble sort
+- Merge sort
 - Quick sort
+- Selection sort

 Algorithms must be written as an generator function (using the `generator` crate).